I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensorclassextension-processiocontrol.md

 After processing an I/O control request, the sensor class extension uses the driver's callback interface, <a href="..\sensorsclassextension\nn-sensorsclassextension-isensordriver.md">ISensorDriver</a>, to provide notifications, as appropriate.
 WPD requests that the sensor class extension does not handle by default are sent to the driver through <a href="https://msdn.microsoft.com/library/windows/hardware/ff545644">ISensorDriver::OnProcessWpdMessage</a>.

-The driver must not complete I/O control requests that it forwards to the sensor class extension.</p>
+The driver must not complete I/O control requests that it forwards to the sensor class extension.

 ## Requirements
 | &nbsp; | &nbsp; |